amree/ansible-redmine/README.md

 ### Your Redmine

-- Set a hostname, for e.g: Redmine
+- Set your hostname and domain e.g redmine.orgname
 - Set a static IP
+- Make sure it's added in your DNS record
-- 3 domains has been pointed to the Redmine (e.g: git.orgname, svn.orgname,
+- Three domains has been pointed to the Redmine (e.g: git.orgname, svn.orgname,
   redmine.orgname)
-- Create a copy and change all variables in `vars/all.yml`
+- Make sure you've set your timezone correctly

 ### Your workstation

 - Install `ansible`
-- Copy `hosts.example` to `hosts` and fill in the values
+- Copy `hosts.example` to `hosts` and fill in the IP of your Redmine
 - Copy `vars/all.example.yml` to `vars/all.yml` and fill in the values
 - Copy your ssh key into Redmine